 When you decide to start a business, your process may differ from that of another prospective business owner.
 You will need to make a series of decisions that will affect your rights, responsibilities, liabilities, and growth potential.

-Here is a basic checklist for the steps you’ll take when forming a business:
+Here is a guide for forming a business in Kansas:

 - Complete comprehensive market research.
 This is one of the most powerful ways you can determine the viability of your prospective business model.
 Proper market research can tell you what potential customer base you may have, whether or not you’ll have competition in your area, and how to develop and maintain a competitive advantage.